Compressing integer lists with Contextual Arithmetic Trits: Introduction

-To summarize, the method we use is a context arithmetic encoder, where we use a hybrid context and dynamic estimation of the probabilities.
+We present several improvements to deal with context arithmetic coding for trits.
+First, we introduce the notion of \emph{hybrid contexts} which allows to have a deeper depth $\gamma$ by storing only partial information about the context $C$.
+Then, we study both a static and a dynamic way of estimating the probabilities $P(i \mid C)$.
+Finally, in the static setting where all these probabilities are stored, we show how reducing the number of precision bits for storing the probabilities decreasing the size of the compressed index.
 We perform also other optimizations: regarding the ordering of the documents, we use the bisection method, which we also use for concurrent methods for a fair comparison.
-We also analyze the use of batching in \sectionRef{batching}, \ie splitting the words set into batches depending on their density in the posting list and apply a compression on each batch separately.
+We also analyze the use of batching in \sectionRef{batching}, {\ie} splitting the words set into batches depending on the density of their associated bit vectors and apply a compression on each batch separately.
 We also analyze whether sorting the words depending on the density helps or not.

-We made an extensive analysis of our methods and of other methods existing in the literature for a variety of methods.
-We focused on posting lists that come from mailboxes as it was one of our first motivations but also consider larger posting lists that come from the web.

-We managed to break the \Interp barrier up to \gain, even if we sometimes achieve only a few percent of gains.
-Keep in mind that we were only interested in the raw compression size while other methods could have other advantages in terms of multiple queries or running times.

 The remainder of this paper is organized as follows: in \sectionRef{related} we introduce the existing techniques.
-In \sectionRef{our_method} we present our compression algorithm.
+In \sectionRef{our_method} we present our compression algorithm in more detail.
 In \sectionRef{experiments} we show the datasets and our results.
 In \sectionRef{interpretation} we present variants of our compression algorithm. \sectionRef{conclusion} summarizes the work and presents some future directions.